infominer33/infominer33.github.io/research/notes-on-github-pages.md

 These classic themes are just files and folders, everything where you can see it.
 I don't know if that's what I would have chosen when I first started.. but it's definitely what I need now.

+According to planetjekyll, these are all "classic" themes: [https://drjekyllthemes.github.io](https://drjekyllthemes.github.io)

 ## Resources [**^**](#contents)